Category –

 Proposed Changes & Potential Impact

-The government’s move to increase TCS rates from 5% to 20% in the Union Budget 2023 received responses from taxpayers and experts.
-Those in favor of the proposal praised the threshold, arguing that it would ease burdens and support overseas remittances.
-And some expressed concerns that the raised TCS could hinder savings and investments in foreign markets.
-There were worries that the increment might unintentionally promote tax avoidance and illegal financial activities.
+The decision of the government to increase the TCS rates from 5% to 20% in the Union Budget 2023 drew reactions from taxpayers and experts.
+Those who supported the proposal hailed the threshold, stating that it would ease burdens and support overseas remittances.
+Some felt that the increased TCS would act as a dampener on savings and investments in foreign markets.
+There were fears that the increase might inadvertently encourage tax evasion and illicit financial flows.

 Why pay more for international money transfers when moneyHOP is here?